lukeginn/MininingOptimiser/README.md

 - **Feature Engineering**: Creates new features that can improve model performance or can aid in the optimisation procedure.
 - **Shutdown Filtering**: Filters out shutdown periods from the data.

-These steps ensure that the data is cleaned, transformed, and ready for model training, evaluation and optimisation.
+These steps ensure that the data is cleaned, transformed, and ready for model training, evaluation, clusering, simulation and optimisation.

+The following time-series trends describe some of the key features in our project:

 ### 2. Machine Learning Model Training